-The following summarizes hydrologic monitoring activities during First Quarter 2020, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during Second Quarter 2021, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 5.81 billion gallons of groundwater (17,827 acre-feet) have been pumped from the Hay Ranch North and South production wells through March 18, 2020, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
-Totalizers indicate approximately 1.9 Acre-feet (AF) of groundwater were pumped from the Hay Ranch wells from December 18, 2019 to March 18, 2020. - During First Quarter 2020, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on First Quarter 2020 groundwater monitoring data and using the updated Maximum Allowable Pumping amounts and Trigger Levels (effective June 1, 2017), the water level measured at the Lego Well (RV-140) was measured in exceedance of its Trigger Level in February and March 2020.
-There were no other Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the First Quarter 2020.
-No action is required, other than notification, unless two triggers are exceeded by 0.25 feet or more. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
+A total of approximately 17,930 acre-feet have been pumped from the Hay Ranch North and South production wells through June 16, 2021, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
+Totalizers indicate approximately 12 acre-feet of groundwater were pumped from the Hay Ranch wells from to March 17 to June 16, 2021. - During Second Quarter 2021, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Second Quarter 2021 groundwater monitoring data and using the Maximum Allowable Pumping amounts and Trigger Levels (effective June 1, 2017), the water level measured at the Lego Well (RV-140) and Cinder Road (RV-150) were measured in exceedance of their Trigger Levels in April and May 2021.
+There were no other Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the Second Quarter 2021.
+It should be noted that the June 2021 water level data was compared to May 2021 model update trigger and drawdown values. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids (TDS).
 None of these samples exceeded "Threshold Requiring Action" levels.
 No sample was collected from the Hay Ranch South Well as it was not operating during the monitoring event. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
 Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - On November 27, 2018, ICWD granted COC an extension to pump the remaining 1,936 AF (permitted volume remaining from the current and previous pumping periods) from November 14, 2018 until May 31, 2021.
-Other conditions of the CUP remain unchanged, including a maximum annual pumping rate of 1,611 AFY.
+Other conditions of the CUP remain unchanged, including a maximum annual pumping rate of 1,611 AFY. - Re-evaluation of pumping rates and duration based on an update of the model was conducted by DBS&A in May of 2021.
+Continuation of pumping, at a rate not to exceed